Ant-Man and the Wasp: Quantumania: Filming

-Principal photography began on July 26, 2021, at Pinewood Studios in Buckinghamshire, using the working title Dust Bunny, with William Pope serving as cinematographer.
+Principal photography began on July 26, 2021, at Pinewood Studios in Buckinghamshire, using the working title Dust Bunny, with Bill Pope serving as cinematographer.
 Industrial Light & Magic provided the same StageCraft virtual production technology Reed used while directing episodes of the Disney+ Star Wars series The Mandalorian.
-Will Htay served as production designer.
+Will Htay served as the production designer.
 Principal photography was previously set to begin in January 2021 but was postponed due to the COVID-19 pandemic.
 It was then expected to take place between May 31 and September 24.
-By September 16, over 50 crew members from Pinewood Studios productions, including Quantumania, contracted norovirus following an outbreak at the studio.
+By September 16, over 50 crew members from Pinewood Studios productions, mainly Quantumania and Indiana Jones and the Dial of Destiny (2023), contracted norovirus following an outbreak at the studio.
 The main cast was not affected.
 In October, the film's release was delayed to July 28, 2023.
 Later that month, Bill Murray revealed he had shot material for a Marvel film with Reed, which was believed to be Quantumania.
 Murray explained he joined the project as he liked Reed and his work on Bring It On (2000), despite not being interested in superhero films, before he further indicated his involvement in the film, but said he could not comment on his prior statement; Murray later said he was playing a "bad guy" in the film.
+During the filming process, the screenplay was reportedly still being worked on at the same time, with multiple scenes involving Murray and Katy O'Brian's Jentorra later being scrapped, resulting in Murray's character seemingly dying.
 Principal photography was completed in November 2021.
 Filming was also expected to take place in Atlanta, and the production was slated to move to San Francisco in 2022 with the cast.